aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

 ```

 ### Question 5
-Problem Statement :-
+Problem Statement:-

-**Given an ascending sorted rotated array arr of distinct integers of size N. The array is right rotated K times.
+**Given an ascending sorted rotated array arr of distinct integers of size N. The array is right-rotated K times.
 Your task is to find the value of K.** <br>
 **Constraints** <br>
 1 <= N <=10^5 <br>
 1 <= arr[i] <= 10^7 <br>